Technology Transfer Office

 UL operates by the guidelines set down in the UL Intellectual Property Policy

-Midwest Technology Transfer Consortium
+Limerick Technology Transfer Consortium

 The consortium will increase Industry engagement with its members and provide enhanced support for existing and new companies.
 This is facilitated by a consistent approach across the Consortium to the delivery of services such as technology transfer, research collaboration and licencing of intellectual property.